 Melbourne, Victoria 3001

 Another person can make an FOI request for you.
 For example, a lawyer.
-When another person makes an FOI request for your personal information, they must show they have permission to do so.
+When another person makes an FOI request for your personal information, they must show that they have your permission to do so.

 Fees and charges for freedom of information requests